Contact UsContact Us

 At John Charcol we can help a range of clients we would consider to be expats, or expatriates to give it its full name.
 A UK expat is a UK citizen who lives overseas, outside of the UK.
 Lenders also treat people who aren’t UK citizens and aren’t yet residing in the UK but want to purchase property here as expats.
 Expats can be employed, self-employed or fixed term contractors.

 We can help clients in a number of scenarios, from those working abroad but with immediate family still living in the UK or those working abroad and renting out their UK property.
-Whatever your property goals and regardless of whether you’re looking at residential or buy to let mortgages, our experts can help.
+Whatever your property goals and regardless of whether you’re looking at residential or buy-to-let mortgages, our experts can help.

 Post-pandemic, we’re seeing several UK nationals who had previously made the decision to leave, who are now looking at the possibility of returning to the UK.
 Whether that be due work, lifestyle, or any other circumstances.
 These individuals can be classed as repats.
-If you’re an expat looking to return to the UK and want to understand your options, get in touch with our team today on 0330 433 2927.

 How Do Expat Mortgages Differ from Other Mortgages?